-Just because USDA loans require rural properties, that doesn’t mean you will be miles and miles away from any neighbors.
-But if that’s what you want, there are probably homes on the market like that to be found.
+Just because USDA loans require rural properties, that doesn’t mean your new home will be miles and miles away from any neighbors.
 Each state has a USDA map that shows what areas are eligible.
 You might be surprised what suburban neighborhoods are included.
 Some are very close to metropolitan cities.

 Generally, the population of the area is 20,000 or less.
 But it really depends on the town and state.
 As of the writing of this article, population numbers are taken from the census that happened in the year 2000.
 Many eligible areas now have much bigger populations.